rogfrich/stlbs/README.md

 ### `StLb` attributes

-An instance of `StLb` has a number of useful attributes:

-Given and instance of:
+An instance of `StLb` has a number of useful attributes.
+Given an instance of:
 ```
 >>> my_weight = StLb([10, 7])
 ```